ipython-books/cookbook-2nd/chapter01_basic/README.md

 Anaconda comes with Python, IPython, Jupyter, NumPy, SciPy, pandas, matplotlib, and almost all of the other scientific packages we will be using in this book.
 The list of all packages is available at https://docs.anaconda.com/anaconda/packages/pkg-docs.

-> INFO: Miniconda is a light version of Anaconda with only Python and a few other essential packages.
+> Miniconda is a light version of Anaconda with only Python and a few other essential packages.
 You can install only the packages you need one by one using the `conda` package manager of Anaconda.

 We won't cover in this book the various other ways of installing a scientific Python distribution.

 The Anaconda website should give you all the instructions to install Anaconda on your system.
 To install new packages, you can use the `conda` package manager that comes with Anaconda.
 For example, to install the ipyparallel package (which is currently not installed by default in Anaconda), type `conda install ipyparallel` in a system shell.

-> TIP: There is a short introduction to system shells in *Chapter 2, Learning the basics of the Unix shell*.
+> There is a short introduction to system shells in *Chapter 2, Learning the basics of the Unix shell*.

 Another way of installing packages is with **conda-forge**, available at https://conda-forge.org/.
 This is a community-driven effort to automatically build the latest versions of packages available on GitHub, and make them available with `conda`.
 If a package is not available with `conda install somepackage`, one may use instead `conda install --channel conda-forge somepackage` if the package is supported by conda-forge.

-> TIP: GitHub is a commercial service that provides free and paid hosting for software repositories.
+> GitHub is a commercial service that provides free and paid hosting for software repositories.
 It is one of the most popular platforms for open source collaborative development.

 **Pip** is the Python system manager.
 Contrary to `conda`, `pip` works with any Python distribution, not just with Anaconda.
 Packages installable by pip are stored on the Python Package Index available at https://pypi.python.org/pypi.